12 Ways To Monitor The Efficiency of Sales Calls

 5. Let the technology help you

-Ensure your sales team has all the tools possible to support the efficiency of the sales calls they place and their overall work.
+Ensure your sales team has all the sales call software they need to support the efficiency of their work.

-Features of the tool, e.g. weekly/monthly reports will give you many metrics you can analyze and check sales calls efficiency.
-Integrate calling system into your CRM.
+Features of the tool, e.g. weekly/monthly reports, will give you many metrics you can analyze and check sales call efficiency.
+Integrate the calling system into your CRM.
 Check integrations available for CallPage users.

 6. Percentage of sales calls per record

-By observing this indicator, you will learn if your sales rep focuses equally on each contact/potential client to get more contact number.
+By observing this indicator, you will learn if your sales rep focuses equally on each contact/potential client to get more contact numbers.

 This means trying to reach a prospect for the first time and then contacting them accordingly to the sales cycle.